RemiAbel/hello-world/README.md

 # hello-world
 Newbie
 At 31 trying to reconvert myself into a successfull dev.
+And i'm french.